Agoric/documentation/main/getting-started/ertp-introduction.md

 Other key ERTP components are:

-- **Mints**: Make new digital assets as a new `Payment`. `Mints` only make one kind of asset (Quatloos, Simoleons, Moola, other imaginary currencies, etc.).
-We refer to that kind as a `mint`'s *Brand*.
+- **Mints**: Make new digital assets as a new `Payment`. `Mints` only make one kind of asset (these can be currencies, objects for use in games, property rights, etc.
+In these docs, we use an imaginary currency, Quatloos, for our examples).
+We refer to
+that kind as a `mint`'s *Brand*.
 So if a `mint` issues Quatloos, it's a Quatloo `brand` `mint`.
 Only `mints` can issue new digital assets.
 To mint new assets of a particular kind, you must have a reference to that